Arus-hub/VR_Rowing_AI_Neural_Network/README.md

 ![Screenshot](ImgUp/accuracy.png)
 ![Screenshot](ImgUp/Outputs%20being%20generated.png)

-Find the apk in the master repo currnetly you are in main.
+Find the apk in the master repo currently you are in main.